lajbel/kiboom-site/src/content/docs/api/functions/custom.md

 > **custom**\<`T`\>(`custom`): `Comp` & `T`

-A component for define a custom component
+A component for define a custom component.

 ## Type parameters